alphagov/government-service-design-manual/service-manual/measurement/cost-per-transaction.md

     url: /service-manual/measurement
 ---

-Cost per transaction is a measure of the total cost to the government of providing each completed transaction.

-## Why measure cost per transaction

 Cost per transaction is an important measure of a service’s efficiency.
 As services become more efficient, the cost per transaction will fall.

+## What you will be measuring

+Cost per transaction is a measure of the total cost to the government of providing each completed transaction.

-The difference in the transaction costs through each available channel can also be a useful measure.
-Understanding cost per transaction for each channel will help you to accurately forecast savings and build a strong business case for channel shift.
+You will also want to measure the difference in the cost of the transaction through each available channel.
+Understanding these costs will help you to accurately forecast savings and build a strong business case for making services digital by default.

 ## How to measure cost per transaction